 Where to Find Beignets in New Orleans

 Café du Monde — This French Quarter spot is both the prototype and the archetype for beignets.
-First opened in 1862 (and in its same French Market location), it’s a 24-hour, cash-only spot to indulge.
+First opened in 1862 (it remains in the same French Market location), it’s a 24-hour, cash-only spot to indulge.
 There are three beignets to an order, liberally drenched in powdered sugar.
-Don’t forget to pair with a cafe au lait, coffee made with chicory — it’s a nod to local history, where the root was used to bulk up limited coffee supply.
-A new location just opened in City Park, giving you even more reason to explore the wonderful area.
+Don’t forget to pair with a cafe au lait, coffee made with chicory — it’s a nod to local history, where the root was used to bulk up limited coffee supply .
+A new location just opened in City Park, giving you even more reason to explore this urban oasis.
 800 Decatur St. and 56 Dreyfous Dr.

-New Orleans Coffee & Beignet Co. — Located beside New Orleans Hamburger & Seafood Co. on St. Charles Avenue, this beignet shop is the go-to place for anyone looking to grab a meal.
+New Orleans Coffee & Beignet Co. — Located beside New Orleans Hamburger & Seafood Co. on St. Charles Avenue, this beignet shop is the go-to place for anyone looking to grab a meal before their beignets.
 Be sure to order a specialty espresso drink or frozen coffee to round out your order.
-4141 St Charles Ave.
+4141 St. Charles Ave.

 Bouligny Tavern — Bouligny Tavern’s gougeres aren’t technically beignets: they’re baked rather than deep fried, but the choux pastry base is the same.
 Add in creamy comté cheese, and you’ve got a small plate that’s just as decadent as the fried version — and still served warm.
 3641 Magazine St.